robinb242/burger/README.md

 ### CSS
 ### Javascript
 ### MySQL
-## Node.js
+## Node.js modules:
-    ...modules:
-   ..* express-handlebars
+### express-handlebars
-    ..* express
+### express
-   ..* bodyparser
+### bodyparser
-    ..* method-override
+### method-override

 The program also uses the ORM technique to make database queries avavilable to the javascript files.
 It also utilizes the Model View Controler file architecture to divide the program into components that work together.

 License
 This software was written by Robin Bertuccelli.
-If you have questions about the software or would like to collaborate on a project, you mayt contact me at robin.bertuccelli@gmail.com
+If you have questions about the software or would like to collaborate on a project, you may contact me at robin.bertuccelli@gmail.com

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.